josephDorsey/testOmnifood/Omnifood/README.md

    1. So now we go back into the how it works section and create some code for btn.app give it the link and visited and then give it a border of 0.
 Now the border is gone GOOD!

 Now we have 5 of our 9 sections complete, we are more than halfway there!
 Next we have the customer testimonial section.

+# Section 5: Building the customer testimonial section - part 1

+Once again we will use beautiful imagery to almost make the user feel hungry.
+Here we have 3 customers side by side and what they have to say.
+This is a common way of showing customer testimonials.

+In this section we will learn:

+1. How to create a beautiful background-image effect
+2. How to effectively communicate what customers have to say

+EXAMPLE

+Section 5: Customer testimonials
+Title: Our customers can't live without us

+Omnifood is just awesome!
+I just launched a startup which leaves me with no time for cooking, so Omnifood is a life-saver.
+Now that I got used to it, I couldn't live without my daily meals!
+(Alberto Duncan)

+Inexpensive, healthy and great-tasting meals, delivered right to my home.
+We have lots of food delivery here in Lisbon, but no one comes even close to Omifood.
+Me and my family are so in love!
+(Joana Silva)

+I was looking for a quick and easy food delivery service in San Franciso.
+I tried a lot of them and ended up with Omnifood.
+Best food delivery service in the Bay Area.
+Keep up the great work!
+(Milton Chapman)

+1. First lets start off with making a row for just our h2 element, and then lets make another row and then another div with col span 1 of 3
+2. Second, theres actually an HTML element that's designed to precisely include quotes into HTML documents.
+It's called <blockquote></blockquote>.
+We will use this instead of <p></p> And we have an element to put for the name of the person the quote belongs to this goes inside the <cite> element the img element can go inside the cite element because we want the picture to be shown.

+This is the end of this section.
+Next time we will format this section in the following update.